dessalines/referendum/readme.md

 TODO
-* Paging for results and candidates, and comments(Pretty tough)
-* User pages w/ captchas?
+* login pages w/ captchas?
-* poll searching, based on hashtags or poll names

-* Poll searching
-* Comment/poll sorting
-* Results limit?

-* A user page : your comments, poll candidates, and votes
+* A user page : your comments, poll candidates, and votes?

-* Add aid columns to comments, polls, users, and indexes
-* Add indexes to poll_visit_trending and tag_visit rending, and comment_tree stuff
+  * Just your polls for now.

 * User-only polls(reduces bots).

 * Start working on comment and option paging
+  * Got option paging working, comment paging on hold for now